AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/http-modules/http-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: HTTP > Other modules
-description: "(NOTE: from Alina: Just a suggestion: I think when an article is not a "how to", it is an overview; and according to the style guide the overview articles are titled "HTTP modules overview".
+description: HTTP > Other moduleshow to", it is an overview; and according to the style guide the overview articles are titled "HTTP modules overview".
 Would this fit the bill for that title?)"
 ---

 # HTTP > Other modules